game-de-it/plumOS-V90S/README_EN.md

 > Pressing SELECT+R2 again will revert the D-pad to normal functionality, allowing cursor movement again.

 ## RetroArch Hotkeys
-- RetroArch hotkey settings can be changed by editing the `Batocera.conf` file under the systemc directory.
+- RetroArch hotkey settings can be changed by editing the `Batocera.conf` file under the system directory.

 | Button Combo | Action |
 |:-------------|--------:|